•• Putting the Standard and Code into practice

 Ecostar Energy Solutions: Ecostar Energy Solutions has been approved as the local I-REC for electricity Issuer in Zambia, having been supported by the Ministry of Energy (MOE) of Zambia.
 For information on registration, please contact the I-REC Standard secretariat at firstname.lastname@example.org.
 Issuance country: Zambia.

 Energy Peace Partners (EPP): EPP issues Peace Renewable Energy Credits (P-RECs) labeled RECs, among other ordinary I-REC(E).
 P-RECs are designed to stimulate renewable energy market development in fragile and energy-poor regions of these countries.
 The I-REC Standard Foundation recognizes P-RECs as I-REC(E)s with a ‘peace’ label that indicates high-impact social co-benefits.
 Registrations can take place through Energy Peace Partners’ website.
-Issuance Countries: Chad, Democratic Republic of the Congo, Somalia, South Sudan.
+Issuance countries: Chad, Democratic Republic of the Congo, Somalia, South Sudan, Haiti, and Ethiopia.

 Foton Energy: Foton is an energy-transition start-up company based in Turkey.
 The company became Turkey’s official I-REC issuer in July 2020, in advance of an expected regulated market for EACs in Turkey.
 Registration can take place through Foton’s website.
 Issuance country: Turkey.